Compare Mortgage Loan Options and Find the Right Fit

 Click any section above to jump directly to that part of the guide.
 Use the loan comparison tool to find the best option for your situation.

-Get answers to the most common questions about different mortgage loan types
+Get answers to common questions about mortgage options, mortgage refinance options, and mortgage types.

 What's the difference between conventional and government-backed loans?

 Conventional loans are not insured by the government and typically require higher credit scores and down payments, but offer more flexibility.
-Government-backed loans (FHA, VA, USDA) are insured by federal agencies, allowing for lower credit scores and down payments, but have specific eligibility requirements.
+Government-backed loans such as FHA, VA, and USDA may allow lower down payments or more flexible guidelines but have specific eligibility requirements.

 Which loan type is best for first-time homebuyers?